Maidenhead Heritage Centre (26 miles)

 Housed in an Elizabethan manor house, our museum is one of the best in the South-East.
 See our 2,500 year old Egyptian mummy; journey through time to when dinosaurs walked the Earth (and Maidstone) as well as local, archaeological and regimental history.
 There’s always something to see and do!

 Horsham Museum and Art Gallery

-Museum telling the history of Horsham through a series of exhibitions and collections that changes throughout the year.
-A good little all weather attraction that is free to visit.
+Friendly museum telling the history of Horsham through a series of changing exhibitions plus permanent classic like the Gallery Of Toys and the cabinet of curiosities!
+A good little all weather attraction that is free to visit, great for grandparents.

 The Historic Dockyard Chatham (33 miles)

 The Historic Dockyard Chatham

 is a unique, 80 acre, maritime heritage destination offering exciting maritime galleries, attractions and an amazing programme of temporary exhibitions and school holiday activities.

 River and Rowing Museum (34 miles)